ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/rapidpunch.rst

 USAGE GIF TO BE ADDED

-Function 1: [Left Click] while targeting an entity.
+Function 1: [Hit enemy]

-.. tip:: RapidPunch is best used when the opponent is paralyzed as each punch applies its own knockback!
+.. tip:: RapidPunch is best used when the opponent is paralyzed as each punch has its own chance to block their chi!

 Permissions